k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/01_LU_Enhancement_overview.md

 - How to create tables population mapping
 - How to create populations
+- How to write and execute root & DB functions
-- How to write root, DB and decision functions
+- How to write and execute Enrichment & Decision functions
-- How to link to reference and translations tables
+- How to use lookup and translations tables
-- Establish efficient synchronization with external sources
+- Establish efficient synchronization strategies with external sources